PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Lifespan: Motherboard changes are dictated by CPU socket changes.
 The tech rarely changes during a CPU lifecycle.

-Intel Recommendations, socket 1700:
+Intel Recommendations, socket 1851:

-Asus Prime Z790-P WiFi - A mainstream board that should be sufficient for any gamer.
+ASUS TUF Gaming Z890-PLUS WiFi - A mainstream board that should be sufficient for any gamer.

 AMD AM4 Recommendations: